CorradoLanera/CrossClustering/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Reduced the title to less than 65 chars, i.e.: to 48.

-* Removed "This package" from the description.
+* Removed the package name from the title.

-* Added a reference about the CrossClustering method into the Description, in the form Authors (year) <doi:.....>, i.e.: (Tellaroli et al. (2016)
-    <doi:10.1371/journal.pone.0152333>)